-There are lots of myths about how you get HIV.
-But compared to many viruses, HIV is not easily passed on.
-HIV cannot pass through unbroken skin and is normally spread by unprotected sex.
+There are lots of myths about how you get HIV, but the virus is not easily passed on.

 Can you get HIV from kissing or shaking hands?